natgo/wt-wiki-scraper/wikitext-transpiled/ground/Centurion%20Action%20X.md

 '''Pros:'''

 * Powerful high penetrating 20 pdr gun, available with an APDS choice
-* Very quick reload time, down to 6.3 seconds per round when in full crew and ace experience
+* Rapid reload time, down to 6.3 seconds per round when in full crew and ace experience
-* Has good gun depression and with gun stabilizer like other Centurion
+* Has good gun depression and with a gun stabilizer like other Centurions
-* Slopped upper turret armour, up to 240+ mm thick in some areas
+* Sloped upper turret armour, up to 240+ mm thick in some areas

 '''Cons:'''

 * With only 39 (AB), 35 (RB and SB) km/h top speed, its mobility is mediocre when compared to some contemporary mediums
 * Ammo rack in the front like other Centurions
 * Small internal compartment (only 4 crew members), easy to knock out with one hit
-* Although APDS provides high penetration even in long distances, it provides little post-penetration damage
+* Although APDS provides high penetration even at long ranges, post-penetration damage is low
-* Lower turret armour is not reliable sometimes, very thin armour
+* Lower turret armour is sometimes not reliable, very thin armour
 * No explosive filler on any AP shells

 == History ==